The interest rate in the USA is now at 4.00–4.25 percent.

 After the announcement of the cut, the stock prices rose slightly before falling back.

-Fed chief Jerome Powell has been subjected to hard pressure from Donald Trump, who has demanded more interest rate cuts and been very aggressive.
+Fed chief Jerome Powell has been under hard pressure from Donald Trump, who has called for more interest rate cuts and been very aggressive.

-Trump has on countless occasions accused Powell of being far too slow to cut interest rates.
+Trump has on numerous occasions accused Powell of being far too slow in cutting the interest rate.

 Last year, the Fed cut the interest rate on three occasions.
 Last September, it was cut by 0.50 percentage points, in November by 0.25 percentage points and in December by 0.25 percentage points.